 Zion in the Book of Nahum

-The term ‘Zion’ appears ninety three times in the Prophetic literature.
-The term ‘Jerusalem’ appears 229 times in this corpus.
-However, the book of Nahum is not included in this list.
-Neither Zion nor Jerusalem is mentioned in Nahum.
-If we accept the view that Nahum was born in Jerusalem, the puzzle is even greater.
+In the prophetic literature, the name “Zion” appears ninety-three times and the term “Jerusalem” 229.
+However, the book of Nahum is not included in this list; neither Zion nor Jerusalem are mentioned in Nahum.
+If we accept the view that Nahum was born in Jerusalem, his omission of the city from his work is even more puzzling.

-One cannot find in Nahum motifs from the Zion tradition.
-It has no palace or Ark or Davidic King or a war between Israel and its neighbors, and Zion is not elected.

-While it is true that neither Zion nor Jerusalem are explicitly referred to in Nahum, there are various points in Nahum where allusions to Zion are made implicitly.
-It is the purpose of this paper to uncover these allusions and provide an explanation for their presence.
+Other motifs from the Zion tradition are also absent from Nahum.
+The book mentions no palace, no Ark of the Covenant, and no Davidic monarch.
+A war between Israel and its neighbors is left unmentioned as is Zion’s election by God.
+However, while neither Zion nor Jerusalem are referred to explicitly in Nahum, in various places they are alluded to implicitly.
+It is the purpose of this paper to identify these allusions and provide an explanation for their presence.

-Several scholars pointed out the non-mention of Zion in the Book of Nahum.
-Such is the case with Frederik Poulsen, noting the Zion does not occur in Nahum.
-He offers no explanation for this absence.

-Others tried to explain this lack of mention.
-Van der Woude considers the mention of Bashan, Carmel and Lebanon; Nahum’s knowledge of Assyria and Nineveh; and the lack of comment regarding Jerusalem as evidence that Nahum came from the Northern Kingdom, and possibly was in exile, i.e. Assyria.
-Jerusalem and Zion are not in the foreground because Nahum lived in Elkosh, a town in northern Galilee near the Assyrian border.
-However, this is unlikely, since the only prophet who prophesized in exile is Ezekiel and the text mentions this explicitly.
-In the case of Nahum, however, there is no hint that he was at exile while writing his book.
-In addition, the identification of Elkosh is far from being a consensus.
+Several scholars have discussed the omission of Zion from the Book of Nahum, for example, Frederik Poulsen who while noting Zion’s absence, offers no explanation for it.
+Other scholars have proffered explanations.
+Van der Woude, for example, maintains that Nahum hailed from the Northern Kingdom of Israel and possibly wrote in exile, i.e. in Assyria.
+As evidence of this he cites Nahum’s mention of Bashan, Carmel and Lebanon, Nahum’s familiarity with Assyria and Nineveh, and the lack of comment on Jerusalem.
+According to this, Jerusalem and Zion are absent from the foreground of the book, because Nahum lived in Elkosh, a town in northern Galilee near the Assyrian border.
+However, this seems unlikely, since the only prophet who prophesized in exile is Ezekiel a fact mentioned explicitly.
+In the case of Nahum there is no indication that he resided in exile while writing his book, and the identification of Elkosh as Nahum’s place of residence is far from being a matter of consensus.

-Laurel Lanner argues that

-The lack of any Zion/Jerusalem mention seems to be a textual absence in Nahum that points to a third desire.
-This desire could be the elimination of all power connected with any city, foreign or domestic, or perhaps, more likely, the decentralization of that power.
+Laurel Lanner argues that the omission of Zion and Jerusalem from Nahum may point to an overall different orientation in relation to other prophets.
+Nahum may have desired to eliminate the concept of a power associated with any city, foreign or domestic, or more likely, advocated the decentralization of power, in general.

-Yet, as we shall see below, one needs to be more precise in this regard.
-Rather than speaking of the lack of Zion and Jerusalem from Nahum, one should speak instead of the implicit reference to Zion and Jerusalem in the Book of Nahum.
+As we shall demonstrate below, scholars must be more precise in this regard.
+Rather than characterizing Zion and Jerusalem as elements absent from Nahum, they should instead be treated as present but not explicit.

-Jacob Wöhrle has an original view of Nahum: Nahum’s original oracles were addressed against Judah and Jerusalem and were then later reworked as oracles against the foreign enemy of Nineveh.
-Here are some points he mentions in this regard:
+Jacob Wöhrle has expressed an original understanding of Nahum: Nahum’s oracles were originally addressed to Judah and Jerusalem and were then later reworked as oracles against the foreign enemy of Nineveh.
+He adduces the following proofs for this claim:

-Nahum 1.14 refers to the Jerusalem Temple rather than the Assyrian temple.
+Nahum 1:14 refers to the temple in Jerusalem rather than the Assyrian temple.

-He brings Nahum 2.1-2 as proof for his argument that Nahum originally addressed Jerusalem.
+He brings Nahum 2:1-2 as proof for his argument that Nahum originally addressed Jerusalem.

-Nahum 3.14 refers to the walls of Jerusalem and not to the walls of Nineveh.
+Nahum 3:14 refers to the walls of Jerusalem and not to the walls of Nineveh.

-The greatest difficulty with this proposal is that it requires that a radical reinterpretation of the primary layer of Nahum took place after the Exile.
-Wöhrles' proposal is highly speculative since we cannot possibly know what was the original prophecy.
-Instead, we should deal with what lies in front of us.
+The greatest difficulty with this proposal is that it requires a radical reinterpretation of the primary layer of Nahum which would place it chronologically after the exile.
+Wöhrles’ proposal is highly speculative since the original form of the prophecy is impossible to know.
+We should deal with what we have—not what may or may not have been.

 Who is the addressee in Nah 1.9-14?